 In a physical escape box, locks are straightforward – you simply need a combination or keyed lock along with clues that guide participants to the combination or key.
 However, your digital escape room may require you to get more creative.
 We chose to use Google Forms to lock away our secrets.
 With Google forms, you can make the combinations for your locks any words, numbers or letters of your choosing.
 You can also add in hints when participants enter an incorrect combination.
 Google Forms gives you the ability to view and timestamp participant responses which is particularly useful because it allows you to keep track of which group finishes first and it helps you to choose winners in the event of a close tie.

 Before you use your digital escape box in the classroom, provide a link to a group of users who will evaluate its design.
 Before we officially launched our escape box, we provided a test link to 12 of our colleagues and had to make quite a few revisions after they tested it.
-Ask test users to make notes on which puzzles seem to hard or too easy and use their feedback to adjust them accordingly.
+Ask test users to make notes on which puzzles seem too hard or too easy and use their feedback to adjust them accordingly.
 This testing phase is also a good opportunity to make sure that the escape box is as accessible as possible.
 Makes sure that your site is easy to navigate.
-Take the time to add captions to videos and adjust the contrast on text and to make it readable for all users.
+Take the time to add captions to videos and adjust the text contrast to ensure readability for all users.

-Please share any resources you find in the comments!
+Please share any resources you find with the Center for Teaching Excellence.